-- Christ the Solid Rock Missionary Baptist Church: Lighthouse Food Pantry The program will support the need for hunger relief to the homeless and less fortunate through a food bank/pantry program.
-The pantry will operate 4 days a week (Monday, Wednesday, Friday and Sunday) from 9 a.m.
-2 p.m.
-The program will be serviced by medically trained nurses, trained volunteers, and adult and youth counselors.
-Through this program, Christ the Solid Rock Missionary Baptist Church is expected to serve 98 unduplicated Apple Valley-based persons. - High Desert Homeless Services (HDHS): Shelter and Shelter Related Services This program provides shelter and related services to homeless families and individuals at no charge.
+- High Desert Homeless Services This program provides shelter and related services to LMI homeless families and individuals at no charge.
 The organization provides extensive, ongoing case management services to include life skills, budgeting and parenting classes in an effort to ensure success in securing employment and stable housing.
 In addition, the shelter provides food, clothing, showers and laundry facilities.
-Computers and broadband internet are available to assist in seeking employment and completing online employment applications.
+Computers and Internet are available to assist in seeking employment and completing online employment applications.
 This project will provide a 24-hour residential program for homeless families and individuals for up to 120 days.
-Through this program, HDHS is expected to serve 16 unduplicated Apple Valley-based persons.

-- Family Assistance Program (FAP): Transitional Housing This program will provide transitional housing for four (4) families of domestic violence that have completed the shelter program and are ready to move toward independent living.
+High Desert Homeless Services is expected to serve 60 Town-based persons. - Family Assistance Program (FAP) Transitional Housing This program will provide transitional housing for four families of domestic violence that have completed the shelter program and are ready to move toward independent living.
 This housing will be available for 18 months per family.
 Along with the housing, the families will participate in sessions involving counseling, goals, job training, financial classes and other resources to become self-sufficient.
 During their stay, clients will 'pay' 30% of their income each month to FAP.
 These funds will be saved and made available to the client at the term of their residency for use as security deposit, rent and utility deposits for their own place.
-Through this program, FAP is expected to serve 15 unduplicated Apple Valley-based persons. - Social Science Services, Inc. dba Cedar House Life Change Center (CHLCC): Oasis House The program will provide stable, safe housing, food and support for transitional age youth (TAY).
-Beneficiaries will be helped towards meeting their educational, employment, budgeting and savings goals.
-Through this program, CHLCC is expected to serve 6 unduplicated Apple Valleybased persons. - The Consortia will participate in the San Bernardino County's CoC, which provides funding and a network of resources for homeless individuals.
+Through this program, FAP is expected to serve 10 people this year. - The Consortia will participate in the San Bernardino County's CoC, which provides funding and a network of resources for homeless individuals.
 The CoC provides emergency shelter, supportive services, transitional housing and permanent housing.
 Victorville commits staff to the CoC planning and implementation process and provides the CoC Steering Committee critical information regarding the types of resources and programs the Consortia currently funds that assist the homeless.